MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### replaceNull option

-Developers can creat delegates to replace null values in evaluated expressions by using the **replaceNull** option:
+Developers can create delegates to replace null values in evaluated expressions by using the **replaceNull** option:

 ```.lg
 > !# @replaceNull = ${path} is undefined